cajsaschold/Neural-Networks-Learning-Systems/README.md

 # TBMI26
-The assignments from the course "Neural Networks and Learning Systems" at LiU
+The assignments from the course "Neural Networks and Learning Systems" at LiU. yes

 ## k-Nearest Neighbour
 This Jupyter Notebook contains an implementation of the k-Nearest Neighbors (kNN) algorithm applied to four different datasets.
 The algorithm's performance on the datasets is evaluated using various metrics, and the optimal value for k is chosen through cross-validation.